-The classic tools Scrum teams use when organizing their work are, of course, whiteboards, charts, and note cards.
+The “classic” tools that Scrum teams use to organize their work are whiteboards, charts, and note cards.
 Yet there’s so much more you can achieve with Scrum project management software.
-Besides, using this type of software is the only viable option if you work with a distributed team.
+Besides, using this type of software is the only viable option if you work with a geographically distributed team.

 Don't miss our expert Q&A on how to select the right Agile project management tool for your needs at the end of this post.

 Read more: Which Country Has the Best Web Developers?

-This absolutely simple web-based tool is basically a web simulation of an Agile sprint board, where your team can collaborate in real time.
-It can turn in handy when you don’t have a physical board at hand or work with a distributed Agile team.
+This simple web-based tool is basically a web simulation of an Agile sprint board, allowing your team to collaborate in real time.
+This can come in handy when you don’t have a physical board at hand, or if you work with a distributed Agile team.